Chart Color Schemes

 Cultural Diversity

-Bayswater is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Bayswater was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Bayswater's population shows high cultural diversity, with 36.4% born overseas and 32.2% speaking a language other than English at home.
-Christianity is the predominant religion in Bayswater, comprising 41.9%.
-Buddhism is overrepresented compared to Greater Melbourne, accounting for 4.2% of Bayswater's population.
+Bayswater has a high level of cultural diversity, with 36.4% of its population born overseas and 32.2% speaking a language other than English at home.
+Christianity is the predominant religion in Bayswater, making up 41.9% of the population.
+However, Buddhism is notably overrepresented compared to Greater Melbourne, comprising 4.2% versus 4.6%.

 Frequently Asked Questions - Diversity